oeb25/msc-thesis/Mist/Operations on folding trees.md

 > \end{aligned}
 > $$

-Another neat property is that $\fold$ and $\unfold$ commutes under the inverse, allowing us to undo chains of foldings by reversing the chain and inverting every folding.
+Another neat property is that $\fold$ and $\unfold$ commute under the inverse, allowing us to undo chains of foldings by reversing the chain and inverting every folding.

 ![[Proposition – Fold and unfold commute under inverse]]